 MBTS acknowledges its gratitude for the service of military and international missionary personnel by making allowances for interruptions of study, based on the requirements of these positions.
 Students needing an interruption of their studies due to active military or missionary service may submit a request for inactive status on that basis.
 Inactive status may be granted for up to three years (six semesters) and is only considered for students of service in these two categories.
-The inactive status fee is charged to the student's account.
+There will be no fee charged to students on inactive status.
 No academic work may be done while the student is on inactive status where that work calls for ongoing contact with MBTS faculty.